1433, 2ND FLOOR, SECTOR- 22 B, CHANDIGARH

 3. Sustainable Materials

 A vital part of green home design is the use of sustainable and eco-friendly building materials.
 Choosing eco-friendly building materials decreases the environmental impact of construction and ensures a healthier living environment.
-Using repurposed wood, recycled metal, bamboo, and low-VOC (volatile organic compounds) coatings helps conserve natural resources and minimizes carbon emissions.
+To build an eco-friendly and energy efficient home, one should use repurposed wood, recycled metal, bamboo, and low-VOC (volatile organic compounds) to minimizes carbon emissions.
 Energy-efficient windows and doors constructed of materials such as double-glazed glass or sophisticated composite frames improve insulation and reduce energy loss.
 Furthermore, using sustainable and locally obtained resources not only benefits the local economy but also reduces carbon emissions from transportation.
 Sustainable materials not only promote environmental stewardship but also improve indoor air quality and general well-being.

 4. Smart Design for Natural Ventilation

-Implementing a well-planned design that facilitates natural ventilation can improve interior air quality while reducing the demand for mechanical ventilation systems.
+Implementing a well-planned design that facilitates natural ventilation can improve interior air quality while reducing the demand for mechanical ventilation systems in a modern house energy efficient approach.
 Homeowners can harness the force of natural airflow to adjust internal temperatures and enhance air quality by carefully planning the placement and size of windows, doors, and openings.
 Cross-ventilation is facilitated by orienting the home to take advantage of prevailing winds and incorporating moveable windows on opposite sides, allowing cold, fresh air to enter while forcing out stale, warm air.
 Smart natural ventilation design eliminates dependency on artificial cooling and heating systems, resulting in decreased energy usage and utility expenses.
 Furthermore, it promotes well-being and sustainability by creating a better interior atmosphere.

 5. Energy-Efficient Heating Cooling